 - Highly customizable

 - No customer support

-Zen Cart is an open source eCommerce shopping cart software for the web-savvy.
+Zen Cart is an open-source eCommerce shopping cart software for the web-savvy or for those with a developer.
 The software, based on PHP/MySQL, is fully customizable and completely free to download.

 Table of Contents

-As open source software, Zen Cart is completely free to download and use.
-Zen Cart comes with a GPL2 license, which guarantees that the software will always be free and that anyone can modify it as they please.
+As open-source software, Zen Cart is completely free to download and use.
+Zen Cart comes with a GPL2 license, which guarantees that the software will always be free, and anyone can modify the source code as they please.

-You can download Zen Cart and install it yourself on your server, or you can have it hosted on a hosting platform.
+You can download Zen Cart and install it yourself on your server, or you can have it hosted on a the platform of your choice.
 Because Zen Cart is a fairly popular option that’s been around for a long time, many web hosts provide quick Zen Cart installation options.